Mr-Kumar-Abhishek/aria/README.md

 A pairing heap, [wiki](https://en.wikipedia.org/wiki/Pairing_heap)

 ### about
-In default options, `(make-heap)` will generate a min pairing heap with number type elements.
+In default options, `(pair-heap)` will generate a min pairing heap with number type elements.

-With the help of `(make-heap)`'s option `:compare` and `:accessor`, the heap could expand to sort by a user defined way.
+With the help of `(pair-heap)`'s option `:compare` and `:accessor`, the heap could expand to sort by a user defined way.

 ### provides
 - `(defstruct pair-heap)`